jupyter-book/myst-plugins/example/update-date.md

 }
 ```
 ⚠️ Important: Without this CSS rule, there may be extra space between the title and the update date.

+Note, this plugin allows to manually set the updated date per page.
+If you want to automatically set the updated date based on the git history, check out the [page-last-updated plugin](page-last-updated.md) instead.